Prowl-Documentation/Prowl-Dgraph/README.md

 | Docker  | 10.8.23.95                 | 10.0.1.3         |
 | Docker2 | 10.8.23.95                 | 10.0.1.3         |

+The Docker client will honor the DOCKER_HOST environment variable to set the -H flag for the client.

 <h1 align="center">Installing Docker using DigitalOcean</h1>

 Prowl also uses DigitalOcean in some instances for VPS's, we have our own VPS's but sometimes we use DigitalOcean.
 So let's get started installing Docker on DigitalOcean.
 Let's create a user